-1 out of every 5 vehicles manufactured in Spain is produced in Catalonia, making it Spain’s most significant automotive manufacturing centre.
-Generating 10.16% of the total GDP value, automotive is the second largest sector of Catalonia’s economy.
+Catalonia concentrates 21.8% of the automotive companies in Spain, making it a significant automotive manufacturing centre.
+Generating 8.66% of the total GDP value, automotive is the second largest sector of Catalonia’s economy.

 Being home to all levels of the value chain, Catalonia is also one of the major automotive R&D and engineering hubs in Europe, as well as a hub in IT solutions and software development for vehicles and mobility.
-It hosts Seat’s and Nissan's automotive OEM development centres and most of the engineering units of the parts suppliers Tier 1 and 2.
+It hosts Seat’s automotive OEM development centre and most of the engineering units of the parts suppliers Tier 1 and 2.

 Mobility-as-a-Service is also a reference in Catalonia with renowned HQ’s, development centers and initiatives like Seat’s Metropolis:Lab, EIT Urban Mobility, Free Now, SocialCar, Cooltra or Hive.

 Global and with access to both markets and suppliers